jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### Indicator Analysis

-To confirm the species corresponding to the groups in the hierarhical clustering we ran Indicator Analysis to find species that are 'indicative' of certain host genera combinations.
+To confirm the species corresponding to the groups in the hierarchical clustering we ran Indicator Analysis to find species that are 'indicative' of certain host genera combinations.
 This was performed with the R notebook `02-scripts.backup/020-Indicator_analysis_20190808.Rmd`.